ray-chew/pyBELLA/RKLM_Python/Readme.md

 # RKLM_Python
 ---
-Running the atmospheric flow solver:
+## Running the atmospheric flow solver

+To run the solve,
 `python ./RKLM_Python/__main__.py`

 * Initial condition files are used according to lines 21-24 of `__main__.py`.